Milestone-Proposal:Long distance transmission of electrical power using three-phase alternating current, 1891-1912

 Please note: your email address and contact information will be masked on the website for privacy reasons.
 Only IEEE History Center Staff will be able to view the email address.

-Street address(es) and GPS coordinates of the intended milestone plaque site(s):
+Street address(es) and GPS coordinates in decimal form of the intended milestone plaque site(s):

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the address(es) of the plaque site(s) (GPS coordinates if you have them).
 Also please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
-Germany: It is the former AEG building which is a historic building.
+It is the former Allgemeine Elektricitäts-Gesellschaft (AEG) building which is a historic building.
 No other historical markers are already installed.
-In Poland, the plaque site on Winne Hill at water cascade in Zielona Góra is a publicly accessible and a frequently visited representative place.

 Are the original buildings extant?